 We value our strong relationships with parents/carers and families of our pupils.
-All are welcome to come in and talk to us and we make every effort to reach out to all.
-We make it known that our door is always open, for those who don't come to the school door we encourage them to telephone.
+All are welcome to come in and talk to us (appointments can be made via the school office) and we make every effort to reach out to all via School Ping and Google Classroom We make it known that our door is always open, for those who don't meet in person we encourage them to telephone.
 We also send home home/school reading record books which parents/carers/teachers can also use as a means of communication.
 When necessary more communication can be planned.
+Our class page on our school website also contains up to date information including half-termly parental overviews.